DOCA SNAP-4 Service Guide

 limits: hugepages-512Mi: "<number-of-hugepages>Gi"Note

-When deploying SNAP with a large number of controllers (500 or more), the default allocation of hugepages (2GB) becomes insufficient.
+When deploying SNAP with a large number of controllers (500 or more), the default allocation of hugepages (4GB) may become insufficient.
 This shortage of hugepages can be identified through error messages, typically indicate failures in creating or modifying QPs or other objects.
-In these cases more hugepages needed.
+In these cases, more hugepages needed.

 The following example edits the

-.yamlfile to request 16 CPU cores for the SNAP container and 4Gi memory, 2Gi of them are hugepages:
+.yamlfile to request 16 CPU cores for the SNAP container and 4Gi memory and 4Gi hugepages:

 Add